BracketSpace/Notification/readme.txt

 * [Added] New trigger after user confirms his new email address.
 * [Added] New trigger after admin confirms new site email address.
 * [Added] notification/admin/allow_column/$column filter.
+* [Added] Notification converter concept, with array and JSON default converters.
 * [Added] Custom wp_notifications table (with corresponding helper tables).
 * [Changed] Notification is now saved to the custom table instead of wp_posts.
 * [Changed] Global functions moved to namespace and set as deprecated.